-Target Allocation means the asset allocation being targeted to implement Dynamic Asset Allocation, taking account of each Fund's Strategic Asset Allocation and ranges.
+Target Allocation means the asset allocation being targeted to implement each Fund's Strategic Asset Allocation.

 Trust Deed is the formal agreement between the Supervisor and the Manager that outlines their respective powers, requirements and responsibilities in respect of the governance of the Scheme.